 Congratulations on your engagement!
 As you look forward to sharing your life together as husband and wife, you undoubtedly have many questions and concerns.
 We would like to share with you the rich depth and beauty of what it means to be married in the Catholic Church.
-Here are some steps to help you begin planning your wedding.
-After having read and reflected upon this information, if you have any questions, or if you are prepared to formally inquire about the possibility of celebrating your wedding at Holy Ghost, please contact Parish Office.

 Step 1: Reflect together on the importance of faith in your life.

 Before making any concrete plans for your marriage celebration, you should ask yourselves some questions: “What place does God have in our lives?”
 “What place does the Church have in our lives?”
 “Are we striving to practice our faith?”
 “What sort of faith do we want for our children?”

 Your answers to these questions should directly affect where and how you choose to celebrate your wedding and live your marriage.
 For a Catholic, a desire to be married in the Catholic Church should indicate an acceptance of the teaching of Jesus Christ as handed on to us by the Church.

 Jesus, in response to very specific questions about how we are to live, gave very concrete answers.
 He summarized his teaching in the twofold Commandment of love of God and love of neighbor.
 He gave further concrete expression to his teaching by reaffirming the ten Commandments.
 From the beginning, the Church has proclaimed and defended these truths taught by Jesus, and urges couples to live in true love according to God’s plan for marriage.